mischavandenburg/blog/content/zet/bicep-testing-assertions.md

 To make the "test" keyword available in your Bicep editor, you need to enable some experimental features.

-If you're using VScode, open or generate your bicepconfig.
+If you're using VScode, open or generate your bicepconfig.json file and add the following code:

 ```json
 {